smcashman/publicart/readme.md

 ## Use Case
 PublicArt allows you to discover new corners of the art world - museums, street art, galleries, etc.

+## UX

+## Working Prototype
+A working prototype of the app is available at: (https://smcashman.github.io/publicart/)

 ## Technical